State-Funded Place or Studies in Lithuanian

 Admission stages and key dates

-Admission to Bachelor’s and integrated studies is organised in three rounds: the main round and two additional rounds.
+Admission to Bachelor’s and Integrated studies is organised in three rounds: the main round and two additional rounds.
 Discover the key dates and admission steps.

-1 step - Complete your application
+1 step - Create your application

 Main Admission